JaimeHyland/Mellifera/README.md

 ### ... and possibly for later

 - Elise won't commit for the moment to the effort of creating and maintaining a regular blog either directly on the site or linked to the site.
-She'll keep the option in the back of her mind.
+But she'll keep the option in the back of her mind.

 - She has some experience in editing video from school, and has a pretty good video camera.
 At some stage she might consider creating some of her own material either directly for the site or designed to indirectly nudge traffic towards the site.
 She knows from experience, however, that this involves a lot of hard work and could well require long-term commitment.
 She'll therefore file that too in the back of her mind for possible future use.

 - As Elise hasn't got a clue about the hive systems commonly used in countries outside the DACH area, localising to other languages can wait at least until she's got a bit of data on how beekeeping is done in other parts of Europe.

-- While Elise's market is extremely well-defined and online advertising may well therefore be very easy to target, Elise's lack of resources forbids her from considering it, though she might at a later stage, depending on her initial success either use her own profits or talk to suppliers, possibly including Tomáš, about subsidising future efforts here.
+- While Elise's market is extremely well-defined and online advertising may well therefore be very easy to target, Elise's lack of resources forbids her from considering it, though she might at a later stage, depending on her initial success, either use her own profits or talk to suppliers, possibly including Tomáš, about subsidising future efforts in this area.

 - She should keep in mind the large number of youtuber and blogger beekeepers using various languages and with varying numbers of followers, possibly offering free products to the most relevant and authoritative of them, in the hope that her wares might end up being showcased on such output.
 She'll have to bone up on the applicable law and on platform provider rules on advertising (paid for either in cash or in kind).
 Again, this is something for the future rather than an immediate priority.